izumrudik/compile/README.md

 - [ ] make functions as address
 - [ ] make functions for structs
 - [ ] introduce custom operator functions for structs
-## Assembly conventions
----
-there is 2 stacks: data_stack and var_stack

-data_stack is stored in rsp
-var_stack is stored in r15

-variables are pushing values to the var_stack. arguments for functions are just variables.

-operands are pushed on the data stack, and operations are performed from there.

-parameters for functions are passed via data stack in reversed order. function returns single value.

-variable lookup is just copying values from var_stack to data stack. variables are removed at the end of the corresponding code block.
 ## Type checker
 ---
 checks everything.